Woman wanted on felony warrants crashes into Fort Collins home

 The woman, identified as Brooke Oakley, 26, fled from deputies in a pickup truck and drove to the dead-end of Richmond Drive.
 According to the sheriff’s office, Oakley then drove through a residential fence and, moments later, struck a home in the 1100 block of Wabash Street.

 Additional charges against Oakley are pending.
-The sheriff’s office has not elaborated on the warrants she was initially wanted for.
+The sheriff’s office has not elaborated on the warrants for which she was initially wanted.

 Poudre Fire Authority (PFA) stayed at the home to stabilize it until a reconstruction crew could arrive to provide more permanent support.